A Guide to Reliable Oxygen Purity and Industrial Gas Monitoring

 - Manufacturing - ASUs are used in many processes in industries like steel, chemical, and petrochemical manufacturing.
 Large volumes of oxygen and nitrogen are required for these processes.

 - Energy production - Oxygen and nitrogen are essential for multiple energy generation processes such as combustion and purging during energy production.
 Consistent access to these gases enables smooth energy production for business and residential use.
+ASU safety monitoring ensures consistent access to these gases for smooth energy production.

 - Semiconductor and electronics - Very pure nitrogen and argon are required in the production of electronic components and semiconductor chips.
 Impurities may cause contamination and lead to inferior products.
+High purity oxygen analysis and continuous oxygen measurement are critical to prevent contamination.

 - Food and beverage - The food and beverage industry uses nitrogen and carbon dioxide for refrigeration and packaging to preserve freshness during shipping.